Themis-Sword/themis-sword-blog.github.com/source/_posts/2015-04-27-i-am-a-nerd-slash-weirdo-slash-crackpot.markdown

 I am a QiPa cuz I need washing my hair every morning.
 However, I could tolerant some tiny dirty spots on my pants or shoes and my those so-casual shirts.

-I am a QiPa cuz I am too cynical to attend "unnecessary" social or other activities.
+I am a QiPa cuz I am too alone to attend "unnecessary" social or other activities.
 However, I am kind of eager to be understood and admitted.

 I am a QiPa cuz I am only interested in American Justice related TV series and enough aware of their fictionality.
 However, I am hooked in such ethreal Justice, human right and happy ends.